-invironmental Component Potential Impact Mitigation Measure(s) University Avenue (east and west side) north of Queen Street to Armoury Street; Albert Street (north side) east of Bay Street to James Street; James Street (west and east side) between Queen and Albert Streets; and, Queen Street (north side) west of Sherbourne Street.
+Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities The following parking prohibitions are anticipated as a result of Station and tunnel construction works: University Avenue (east and west side) north of Queen Street to Armoury Street; Albert Street (north side) east of Bay Street to James Street; James Street (west and east side) between Queen and Albert Streets; and, Queen Street (north side) west of Sherbourne Street.
 The accessible loading zone on the south side of Albert Street will be maintained but shifted slightly to the east.
 A handicapped parking space will be closed on James Street.
 On-street parking will also be removed on York Street between King Street and Richmond Street.
 Taxicab standing on James Street and Albert Street will be closed.
 Off-street parking will be impacted at Green P parking lots located within the work areas at Corktown Station, specifically 54 Parliament Street.
 Additionally, there is a potential reduction in the number of parking spaces available at Moss Park Arena.
-The existing head-on parking along the south wall of the building may need to be prohibited to maintain vehicle circulation, which would result in a loss of roughly a third of the available parking spaces.
+The existing head-on parking spaces will be maintained, however, parallel parking along the south wall of the building may need to be prohibited to maintain vehicle circulation, which would result in a loss of roughly a third of the available parking spaces.
 22 parking spaces on James Street and 10 parking spaces.
-22 parking spaces on James Street and Adelaide Street will be removed due to the conversion of York Street to two-way operation.
-There will be permanent loss of some on-street parking spaces on De Grassi Street near the Riverside/Leslieville Station north building, and potentially on Strange Street as well near the south building.
-On-street parking spaces will be closed due to the utility relocations just north of the Gerard portal on Langley Avenue, Riverdale Avenue, Pape Avenue and Carlaw Avenue.
-Emergency Vehicles Emergency vehicle routing impacts are expected as a result of the full closure of Queen Street between James Street and Victoria Street.
+22 parking spaces on James Street and 10 parking spaces on Albert Street will be removed due to a proposed curb realignment to accommodate station ventilation on the sidewalk.
+Parking spaces on York Street between Richmond Street and Adelaide Street will be removed due to the conversion of York Street to two-way operation.
+There will be permanent loss of some on-street parking spaces on De Grassi Street near the Leslieville Station north building, and potentially on Strange Street as well near the south building.
+On-street par Emergency Vehicles Emergency vehicle routing impacts are expected as a result of the full closure of Queen Street between James Street and Victoria Street.
 Response times and typical routes will be similar for Paramedic Services Station 40, Fire Station 332, and Fire Station 333.
-The travel time to St. Michael's Hospital, from just west of the Queen Street closure (i.e., west of Bay Street), will be impacted, with an increased distance from 0.4 km to 0.8 km and a travel time increase from 2 minutes to 3 minutes.
+The travel time to St. Michael's Hospital, from just west of the Queen Street closure (i.e., west of Bay Street), will be impacted, with an